serverless/blog/posts/2019-09-17-serverless-azure-functions-v1.md

 |-- serverless.yml
 ```

-Now we need to add our new handlers the serverless configuration, which will now look like:
+Now we need to add our new handlers to the serverless configuration, which will now look like:

 ```yaml
 service: sls-az-func-rest-api